dluuo/HINT/README.md

 To start using the HINT repository, run the following:
 1. `bash setup.sh`
 2. `conda activate HINT`

-Now, you can run run_hint.py.
+3. `(HINT) usr/path/ ~ % python run_hint.py`

 For the jupyter notebooks, upload them to Colab to run on GPU.